Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Traces of Modules for PGL2

 If $L(i)$ is a simple module for $\PSL_2(p^a)$ of odd dimension, then of the two extensions of $L(i)$ to $\PGL_2(p^a)$, for one all defining matrices have determinant $1$ and for the other half have determinant $-1$: to see this, note that all elements in $\PSL_2(p^a)$ act with determinant $1$, and the non-trivial $1$-dimensional representation acts like $-1$ for elements outside of $\PSL_2(p^a)$, so a given extension and its product with this $1$-dimensional representation give us the two cases.
 Write $L(i)^+$ for the module for $\PGL_2(p^a)$ for which all matrices have determinant $+1$, and $L(i)^-$ for the other extension.
 This notation will be used in the proof of the next lemma.

-\begin{lem} Let $p$ be an odd prime and $a\geq 1$ an integer.
-Let $M$ be a simple module for $H=\PGL_2(p^a)$ with Brauer character $\phi$, and let $g$ be an element of order $p^a\pm 1$.
-Let $t$ be an involution in $\PSL_2(p^a)$, and let $h$ be the involution in $\gen g$. \begin{enumerate} \item There are two conjugacy classes of involutions in $G$.
-If $o(g)$ is twice an odd number then $t$ and $h$ are representatives of these two classes, and otherwise $t$ and $h$ are conjugate. \item If $\dim(M)$ is even then $\phi(t)=\phi(h)=0$. \item If $\dim(M)$ is odd, then the dimensions of the $+1$-eigenspace and $(-1)$-eigenspace differ by $1$.

-\item If $\dim(M)$ is odd, then $\phi(t)=\pm\phi(h)$.
-If $M$ has only one of $\pm 1$ as an eigenvalue, then $\phi(t)=\phi(h)$ if and only if either $t$ and $h$ are conjugate, or $g$ has eigenvalue $1$ on $M$. \end{enumerate} \end{lem} \begin{pf} \begin{enumerate} \item That $H$ has two classes of involutions is well known, and one is a class of complements, the other is in $\PSL_2(p^a)$.
-Thus the second statement follows easily. \item We use Steinberg's tensor product theorem, lifting all modules to $\GL_2(p^a)$: $M$ has even dimension if and only if, as a tensor product, one of the factors has even dimension, and the Brauer character is $0$ for a given element if and only if one of the factors has Brauer character $0$ for the same element.
-Thus we need to check this for the symmetric powers of the natural module $S^i(M')$ for $0\leq i\leq p-1$, where it is trivial to see that the trace of an involution is $0$ on even-dimensional modules and $\pm 1$ on modules of odd dimension.
+\begin{lemma} Let $p$ be an odd prime and $a\geq 1$ an integer.
+Let $M$ be a simple module for $H=\PGL_2(p^a)$ with Brauer character $\phi$, and let $g$ be an element of order $p^a\pm 1$ in $H$.
+Let $t$ be an involution in $\PSL_2(p^a)$, and let $h$ be the involution in $\gen g$. \begin{enumerate} \item There are two conjugacy classes of involutions in $H$.
+If $o(g)$ is twice an odd number then $t$ and $h$ are representatives of these two classes, and otherwise $t$ and $h$ are conjugate. \item If $\dim(M)$ is even then $\phi(t)=\phi(h)=0$. \item If $\dim(M)$ is odd, then the dimensions of the $(+1)$-eigenspace and $(-1)$-eigenspace of the action of $g$ differ by $1$. \item If $\dim(M)$ is odd, then $\phi(t)=\pm\phi(h)$.
+Furthermore, if $+1$ is not an eigenvalue of $g$ on $M$, then $\phi(t)=\phi(h)$ if and only if $t$ and $h$ are conjugate.
+If $-1$ is not an eigenvalue of $g$ on $M$ then $\phi(t)=\phi(h)$. \end{enumerate} \end{lemma} \begin{proof} \begin{enumerate} \item That $H$ has two classes of involutions is well known, and one is a class of complements, the other is in $\PSL_2(p^a)$.
+Thus the second statement follows easily. \item We use Steinberg's tensor product theorem, lifting all modules to $\GL_2(p^a)$: $M$ has even dimension if and only if, as a tensor product, at least one of the factors has even dimension, and the Brauer character is $0$ for a given element if and only if one of the factors has Brauer character $0$ for the same element.
+Thus we need to check this for the symmetric powers of the natural module $S^i(M')$ for $0\leq i\leq p-1$ (where $M'$ is the natural module for $\GL_2$), where it is trivial to see that the trace of an involution is $0$ on even-dimensional modules and $\pm 1$ on modules of odd dimension.

-\item Since $\dim(M)$ is odd and $M$ is self-dual, of course one of $\pm 1$ is an eigenvalue for the action of $g$.
-It is an easy exercise to compute the eigenvalues of $g$ on the Steinberg module for $\PGL_2(p^a)$, and we see that these are all distinct if $g$ has order $p^a+1$, and if $g$ has order $p^a-1$ then $\pm 1$ appears twice and $\mp1$ appears once.
+\item Since $\dim(M)$ is odd and $M$ is self-dual, of course one of $\pm 1$ is an eigenvalue for the action of $g$ on $M$, and the dimensions of the $(+1)$- and $(-1)$-eigenspaces must differ by an odd number.
+It is an easy exercise to compute the eigenvalues of $g$ on the Steinberg module $L(p^a-1)^\pm$ for $\PGL_2(p^a)$, and we see that these are all distinct if $g$ has order $p^a+1$, and if $g$ has order $p^a-1$ then $\pm 1$ appears twice and $\mp1$ appears once.